slafi/SparseMatrixReorderingUsingRCMAlgorithm/Readme.md

 # Project Description

 Sparse matrix reordering consists of swapping the matrix rows and columns in order to reduce the fill-in or/and the matrix bandwidth.
-The main benifits of reordering are calculation speed-up and memory storage reducing.
+The main benefits of reordering are calculation speed-up and memory storage reduction.
 Many algorithms can be used to reorder sparse matrices.
 In this project, I implemented few .m functions which allow to reorder a sparse matrix read from a [Matrix Market](https://math.nist.gov/MatrixMarket/) file using the [Reverse Cuthill-McKee algorithm](https://en.wikipedia.org/wiki/Cuthill%E2%80%93McKee_algorithm).
-In addition to reordering, it is possible to write the reordered sparse matrix to a Matrix Market file, plot it side-by-side with the original, compute few statistics about it and output the plot as a PNG file.
+In addition to reordering, it is possible to write the reordered sparse matrix to a Matrix Market file, plot it side-by-side with the original one, compute few statistics about both of them and output the plot as a PNG file.
 All these functions can be applied to a single input matrix or multiple matrices stored in a given folder.

 ## Features